kebohn/RaspberryNas/README.md

   10. Remember the absolute path because we need this later in the nextcloud setup

 ## Nexcloud Installation (Docker)
-  1. First we have to install docker and configure it properly:
+  1. First we have to install docker:
     1. Install it by: `curl -sSL https://get.docker.com | sh`
     2. Allow `pi` user to run docker with: `sudo usermod -aG docker ${USER}`
     3. Install necessary packages for docker-compose in steps 4-8: